Flajt/decentproof-backend/README.md

 - A scaleway account
 - An originstamp account
 - A firebase account
+- A running instance of mCaptcha if you want to verify w. the website

 ### .env file
 Your .env file needs to contain the following data: